Random-Mathematician/Random-Mathematician.github.io/README.md

 - (07-29) Writing this README.
 - (07-31) Redoing the formatting for tags and variables.
 - (08-04) Adding the DejaVu Serif font to the project.
-- (08-26) Adding a top navigation bar to all pages.
+- (08-26) Adding a responsive top navigation bar to all pages.

 ## About the fonts used